 Today the department offers BS, MS, and PhD degrees in Electrical and Electronics Engineering.

-As of September 2017, the department has graduated 2451 undergraduate, and 498 graduate students since its inception.
+As of October 2019, the department has graduated 2645 undergraduate, 535 MS and 47 PhD students since its inception.

-With its current 755 undergraduate and 441 graduate students, the Electrical and Electronics Engineering Department aims at providing a balance of theoretical excellence and practical experience.
+With its current 765 undergraduate, 167 MS and 58 PhD students, the Electrical and Electronics Engineering Department aims at providing a balance of theoretical excellence and practical experience.